rkycia/Scheme-LOGO-in-C/README.md

 Brief descritpion:

 Implementation of LOGO in Scheme language.
 It is based on Guile and uses OpenGL for drawing.
+It uses threads.

 Bibliography:

 [1] Guile, http://www.gnu.org/software/guile/

 [2] Emebedding Guile in C, http://www.gnu.org/software/guile/docs/guile-tut/tutorial.html

-[3]

 Dependence: